 Dearest farm, with your well-worked fields full of food, I love you.
 I love you like the bumblebees love flowers, like the rabbits love spinach.
 That is, I need you.
 It’s as natural as life itself.
 When my footsteps scatter each morning across the fields and I learn your secrets, like the ripening eggplant hiding under dense foliage, I can’t help but be filled with gratitude for the bounty of Mother Nature and her therapeutic ways.

 Farm, you heal me with your beautiful sights and sounds.
 The panoramic view to the north, the colorful tree line each fall.
 The melodic bird songs early in the morning.
 The freshly cultivated beds lovely in their order and neatness, the tall weeds lovely in their chaos and unimpeded growth.
 Seeing the sun’s energy transformed into fruits will never grow old.
 Sure, the ripe tomatoes are beautiful, but no more awe-inspiring than the tiniest green beans, barely birthed from delicate purple flowers.
-The vegetable babes are adorable in that cheek-pinching kind of way, when no other sign of affection will do to communicate your love.

 Farm, the people who flock here to tend your rows are great thinkers, artists, philosophers.
 They are hard working, fair, and kind.
 I thank you for inspiring helpers, young and old, to gather on our land and work together towards finding joy in every day life, finding health through our labor and feasts, and finding nourishment through the invisible minerals that fit into all the right receptors in our bodies.
 Many great conversations and alchemical exchanges of energy happen right here, in the field, between humans, plants, birds, and bees.
 No matter your beliefs, the farm is without a doubt divine.
 Witness the scent of the swallowtail caterpillar, the sight of an iridescent dragonfly, or the brilliant lavender stems of Red Russian Kale against the blue sky and you will understand.